Kanwalifti/DeepLearningModel_CharityFundingPredictor/README.md

 The model is saved as an .h5 file named "AlphabetSoupCharity.h5" using `nn.save()`.
 The `files.download()` function is then used to download the saved model file to the local machine.

 # Optimize the Model:
-Since the loss was too high so,
+Since the loss was too high so, few attempts were made to optimize the model trying to achieve atleast 75% accuracy and less loss.

+## Optimization 1:

+## Optimization 2:

+## Optimization 3: